commercionetwork/bondino/README.md

-# Bondino
+# ❄️ Bondino ❄️
-This repo contains the code that represents the entry for the 2019 Berlin Cosmos Hackatom from Commercio.network.
+This repo contains the code that represents the entry for the 2019 Berlin Cosmos Hackatom from [Commercio.network](https://commercio.network).

 Bodino represents a pool-backed system that allows user to open Credit Debt Positions using any sort of FT as well as NFT.